4bdullah7eeshan/GITHUB-ABDULLAHZEESHAN_SCIFOR/evaluation/README.md

 # Evaluation

+## Background

 13th of November 2024 marked the end of the training program.

-An evaluation was conducted where candidates where asked to:
+An evaluation was conducted on this day where candidates where asked to:

 - Give a presentation of the major project.
 - Answer some mock questions.
-- Write a some code based on a task.
+- Write some code based on a task.

+## About

 This directory houses the code part.

+## My POV

 I was asked to: